Strathcona Public Building

-The Strathcona Public Building, Old Strathcona Post Office, South Side Post Office or South Edmonton Post Office is restored heritage building in Strathcona Square in the Old Strathcona heritage district of Edmonton.
+The Strathcona Public Building, Old Strathcona Post Office, South Side Post Office or South Edmonton Post Office is a historic building in Strathcona Square in the Old Strathcona heritage district of Edmonton.
 The restored building along with a Festival Market was opened to the public on the first weekend of September 1988 and the place came to be known as Strathcona Square.

 History

-The building was constructed between 1911 and 1913, during a massive building boom in the Edmonton area, and at the same time that the city of Strathcona, Alberta (also called South Edmonton) was being merged into the city of Edmonton.
+The City of Strathcona identified the need for a larger post office in 1908 and purchased the land for its construction in 1909.
+Construction began in 1910 but was delayed when the contractor, Mr. William Garson, died in early 1911 and M. A. Piggott and Sons were selected to complete construction.
+The building was constructed between 1911 and 1913, during a massive building boom in the Edmonton area, and the official opening took place on July 1, 1912.
+The city of Strathcona, Alberta (also called South Edmonton) merged into the city of Edmonton in 1911.
 It was designed by David Ewart, the Chief Architect of the Canadian Department of Public Works in an Edwardian Classical Free style.
+It features stone trim, voussoirs, two-story pilaster strips, a prominent entablature, and a rusticated stone base.
 The building originally served as a post office and general federal government office building.

-The building's neat brick and limestone finishing was a remarkable departure from the typical Romanesque style used in earlier post office buildings.
-Following this newer aesthetic principles, the original tower was found to be short in height, and was replace by one ten feet taller in 1914-1915.
+The building's neat brick and limestone finishing was a departure from the typical Romanesque style used in earlier post office buildings.
+It was similar to the post office that was built in Edmonton on the north side of the river between 1907-1910.

+The clock tower has a tin-covered roof.
+The building's clock, which has four faces and is the only one of its kind in Edmonton, was built by the Midland Clock Works in Derby, England, did not fit the clock tower when it arrived, so the original tower was replaced by one ten feet taller in 1914-1915.
+Another south wing was added to the building in 1948.